Orrenius/Orrenius.github.io/_pages/research.md

-**Market Definitions in the Real-estate Agents Market,  A Data-driven Approach Using Statistical Learning** (with Adam Lindhe):
+**Market Definitions in the Real-estate Agents Market,  A Data-driven Approach Using Statistical Learning.** (with Adam Lindhe):
  [(Draft)](../files/Market_definition_oct24_orrenius.pdf)

    This paper introduces a novel method to define geographic markets using machine learning.